WulffenSec/qemu-auto-img/README.md

 # QEMU AUTO IMG

 ## What is it?
-> It's a script to automate the conversion of ova/vdi/vmdk files to qcow2.
-For using in kvm/qemu.
+> It's a script to automate the conversion of OVA files to qcow2.
+For using in QEMU.

 ## Whats required?